VishwamAI/CyberCity/README.md

 ### Future Updates

-- **Version 1.5.0 Ambada (Coming Soon)**: We are adding extra menus with new tools to further enhance your cybersecurity capabilities.

 - **Version 2.0 Beta (Coming Soon)**: We are planning significant updates that include the development of applications like Benmap, cydra, and Hellosploit.
 Additionally, BurpSuite will remain an essential tool within the toolkit.

 - **Version 2.5.0 Beetroot**: This update will bring significant UI improvements and further advancements in development.